Binnendieze: The Groote Hekel

 When the second city wall was built in the fourteenth century, the confluence of the Dieze and the Aa came to lay inside the city walls.
 Another junction, the split of the Dieze and its runoff Verwerstroom, also came to lay within these walls.
 Just south of this split a water gate was built.
 It is named Groote Hekel, after the beams (Hekels) that blocked the water gates.
 From the Groote Hekel the main course Groote Stroom flows east, the smaller Verwerstroom flows west.
 Both became known as Binnendieze.
 However, the name was also applied to other streams in the city.
 Some of these were arms of the Dieze, others were artificially connected to it.

 The water gate Groote Hekel was first mentioned in 1399.
 It originally had three gates, and was hence known as 'De Drie Hekelen'.
 It gave barges from the Dommel access to the city, and drained access water from the Bossche Broek.
-The westernmost gate was walled up from 1634-1668, probably to drain off less water from the militarily important Bossche Broek.
+The westernmost gate was walled up from 1634 to 1668, probably to drain off less water from the militarily important Bossche Broek.
 Before 1880 the gates could be blocked against enemies, but could not block the water of the Dommel.

 In 1880 a double lock was built on the outside of the two remaining gates.
 Therefore the medieval gates can only be seen from inside the city walls.
 While viewing these, another row of two big gates and one smaller gate is visible immediately east of the two remaining water gates.
 These are remains of a steam-powered pumping station built in the early 1880s, and broken up in 1965.